evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Users can enable the performance plugin for tracking historical performance of tasks and tests.

-### Build Baron
+### Ticket Creation

-Configure the build baron to create build failure tickets under a specific project from a list of projects to search for failures.
+Configure task Failure Details tab options.

+#### Jira Ticket Search and Create

+Specify Jira projects to create and search tickets for.

 Options:

--   Ticket Create Project: The JIRA project to create build failure tickets in.
--   Ticket Search Projects: JIRA projects for the build baron to search in when looking for failures.
+- Ticket Search Projects: Jira projects for Evergreen to search in when looking for failures to populate the "Related Tickets from Jira" Failure Details tab section
+- Ticket Create Project: The Jira project to file tickets for using the "File Ticket" Failure Details tab button.
+Additionally, you can configure the issue type.

+#### Custom Ticket Creation

+Specify the endpoint and secret for a custom webhook to be called when the File Ticket button is clicked on a failing task.

+Options:
+- Webhook Endpoint: The endpoint to be called.
+- Webhook Secret: The secret to be used for the given endpoint.

 ### Task Annotation Settings

-Configure custom API integrations when generating build failure tickets.
+Configure custom API integrations when generating failure tickets.

 Options:

--   Webhook: A custom setup for creating build failure tickets, specifying an endpoint an optional secret.
+-   Webhook: A custom setup for creating failure tickets, specifying an endpoint an optional secret.
 -   JIRA custom fields: Custom field and display test allowing for the creation of a specific field when displaying jira links.